The LIFE Prognoses project in its context

 Forests for Europe

-Nowadays, a European wide standard to assess the status of naturalness of a forest doesn’t exist.
-There is no set of broadly acknowledged indicators and thresholds between the forest sector and nature conservation across the EU.
+Although old-growth forests are scarce and important, not all of them are protected from logging and other human interventions; however, the EU is taking steps to address this issue.
+Back in 2021, a European-wide standard to assess the status of naturalness of a forest did not exist.
+There was no set of broadly acknowledged indicators and thresholds between the forest sector and nature conservation across Europe.
+Since there was no consistent set of indicators, the identification methods were inconsistent across Europe.

 Network

-The project builds on the UNESCO World Heritage site of ancient and primeval beech forest, with a view to benefit from the solid network that has already been created and from the strong engagement of landowners, local communities, and authorities to conserve these areas and integrate them in local sustainable development strategies.
-In general, the Natural World Heritage sites in EU-Countries overlap with Natura 2000 sites
+The project built on the UNESCO World Heritage site of ancient and primeval beech forest, and enjoyed the benefits of the established network and its strong engagement with landowners, local communities, and authorities to conserve ancient forests and integrate them in local sustainable development strategies.
+In general, the Natural World Heritage sites in EU-Countries overlap with Natura 2000 sites.

 Official context

-The project will contribute to the implementation of the EU Biodiversity Strategy to 2030, to the achievement of the objectives and ambition of the European Green Deal on forest protection and to the better implementation of the Habitats and Birds Directives.
-All activities will take into account the existing European policy and legal framework applicable to primary and old growth forests.
+The project contributed to the implementation of the EU Biodiversity Strategy to 2030, to the achievement of the objectives and ambition of the European Green Deal on forest protection and to the better implementation of the Habitats and Birds Directives.
+All activities took the existing European policy and legal framework applicable to primary and old growth forests into account.

 Recognition

-The positive attitude towards the Natural World Heritage and the strictly protected forest ecosystems shall be used to strengthen the protection and recognition of old growth forests in Europe
+The positive attitude towards the Natural World Heritage and the strictly protected forest ecosystems was seized to strengthen the protection and recognition of old-growth forests in Europe